mendix/docs/content/refguide/consumed-odata-service.md

 {{% image_container width="300" %}}![](attachments/consumed-odata-service/consumed-odata-service-doc-properties.png){{% /image_container %}}

-* **Entities** – the URL of the metadata defining the entities and associated datasets
+* **Entities** – The URL of the metadata defining the entities and associated datasets.
-* **Documentation** – an additional description about this service for the current app
+* **Documentation** – An additional description about this service for the current app.
-* **Service name** – the name of the published OData service that is consumed
+* **Service name** – The name of the published OData service that is consumed.
-* **Service version** – the version of the service that is consumed
+* **Service version** – The version of the service that is consumed.
-* **Service ID** – the unique identifier of the service in the Data Hub Catalog
+* **Service ID** – The unique identifier of the service in the Data Hub Catalog.
-* **Application ID** – the unique identifier of the application that the service was published from in the Data Hub Catalog
+* **Application ID** – The unique identifier of the application that the service was published from in the Data Hub Catalog.
-* **Metadata** – the contents of the metadata file defining the service
+* **Metadata** – The contents of the metadata file defining the service.
-*  **OData version** – the OData version: can be OData 3 or OData 4
+*  **OData version** – The OData version: can be OData 3 or OData 4.
-*  **Use QuerySegment** – when set to `No` then application will retrieve data using GET HTTP method and places data query arguments in URL's query string.
-When `Use QuerySegment` is set to `Yes` then POST HTTP method is being used, `/$query` is appended to the resource path of the URL and query string is provided as a request body.
-This allows to limit length of URL and avoid potential problems with systems involved.
-Feature is not available for OData v3 or if consumed service explicitly indicates that is it not supported.
-See [OData specification](https://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part2-url-conventions.html#sec_PassingQueryOptionsintheRequestBody) for mode details.
+*  **Use QuerySegment** – When set to `No`, the application retrieves data using a `GET HTTP` method and places data query arguments in the URL's query string.
+When set to `Yes`, then a `POST HTTP` method is used, `/$query` is appended to the resource path of the URL, and the query string is provided as the request body.
+This enables limiting the length of the URL and avoiding potential problems with the systems involved.
+This feature is not available for OData v3 or if the consumed service explicitly indicates that it is not supported.
+For details, see [Passing Query Options in the Request Body](https://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part2-url-conventions.html#sec_PassingQueryOptionsintheRequestBody) in the OData specification.

 ## 4 Updating or Switching a Consumed OData Service {#updating}